Phase 3: Establishing Employment Eligibility

 Section 18 of The Occupational Therapists Regulation states: Every OT who provides services to clients must have liability insurance coverage to a minimum of $5,000,000.00.

 Professional liability insurance for OT’s can be purchased through CAOT if you are a member of CAOT.
-See CAOT/Membership/Insurance for more information.
+See CAOT Professional Liability Insurance for more information.

 Please refer to the FACTS - Malpractice Insurance information sheet in Further Reading for more detailed information.

 - coverage provided by HIROC Insurance Services (this is the insurance provider for most health care facilities in Manitoba)

 - coverage provided by HED Insurance and Risk Services (this is the insurance provider for most public school divisions in Manitoba).

 - An original insurance certificate if you have purchased professional liability insurance

 - If your insurance coverage is provided by your employer, you must indicate that on your application form.